jolaro/espartaForked/README.md

 ## Routing

 To add new page follow the pattern established in `router/routes.ts` and add new element to the routes object.
 Look at the comments on the `Route` interface declaration.

+## State

+There is a global state defined in `state/GlobalState.ts` which can be accessed at any point in the application and get the state written in the class.

+## Deployment

+Currently the repository is set to be push-mirrored in GitHub (https://github.com/mutafow/esparta_gitlab_mirror).
+The reason for doing so is that GitHub provides free and quick integration with Vercel.
+Vercel is a platform for frontend frameworks and static sites.
+It automatically sets up pipelines and environments, so that you can set it up in with just a few clicks.
+The front-end is currently hosted at https://esparta-webpro.vercel.app/ but will be probably taken down after WEBPRO is done, as I like to keep my lists of hosted sites clean and manageable.
+If deployment is needed in the future, it should be taken care from the ground up, but the same method can be followed.